 SUBMISSIONS WILL OPEN SEPTEMBER 3, 2019, for the 4th annual Philadelphia Environmental Film Festival, April 3 -5, 2020.
 We will be accepting new environmental features, shorts, docs, student films & experimental films for the 2020 Festival.

 The Philadelphia Environmental Film Festival uses the power of film to entertain, inform and inspire personal action about challenges facing our planet, along with films celebrating the natural beauty of the earth.
 The festival showcases exceptional new films from around the world covering a wide spectrum of timely environmental topics and a broad range of styles.

-Along with screenings, festival highlights include an Opening Night Red Carpet Reception, a juried competiton with awards, robust discussions with filmmakers and subject experts, a student short film competition, Kids' Planet program, and other special events.
+Along with screenings, festival highlights include an Opening Night Red Carpet Reception, a juried competition with awards, discussions with filmmakers and subject experts, a student short film competition, Kids' Planet program, and other special events.

-Philadelphia is the country's only World Heritage City as the birthplace of our nation, a vibrant metropolis halfway between New York and DC, and a major center for science, education, culture and the arts.
-Philly is home to Fairmount Park, the largest urban park in America, the famous cheesesteak, and a dynamic and historic center city scene.
+Philadelphia is the country's only World Heritage City as the birthplace of our nation, a vibrant metropolis halfway between New York and DC, and a major center for science, education, culture, and the arts.
+Philly is home to Fairmount Park, the largest urban park in America, and a dynamic and historic center city scene.